LittleBigProgramming/meme-maker/README.md

 Install the node modules run `yarn` or `yarn install` from your terminal to install all of the dependencies.

 To run the app run `yarn start`.

+Feel free to use the demo application [here.](https://make-your-meme.herokuapp.com/)